Operation Harvest Moon: Operation

 While the search of the Phước Hà Valley took place, the 2/7 Marines patrolled the Khang River encountering few VC but losing numerous Marines who had to be evacuated for Trench foot.
-On 18 December as 2/7 Marines advanced through the village of Ky Phu, 6.5km west of Route 1 they were ambushed by the VC 8th Battalion.
+On 18 December as 2/7 Marines advanced through the village of Ky Phu, 6.5 km west of Route 1 they were ambushed by the VC 8th Battalion.
 Two VC companies attempted to separate Companies G and F in the lead from the Headquarters Company and Company H, 2nd Battalion, 9th Marines to the rear, which were also hit by VC mortar fire.
 Companies G and F turned and attacked the VC flank supported by helicopter gunship fire and artillery fire from Battery M, 4/11th Marines, allowing the Headquarter Company to reach Ky Phu.
 Company H, 2/9 Marines remained cut off and engaged by the VC and with the Company commander killed, the artillery forward observer 1Lt Harvey C. Barnum Jr. took command of the Company and established a defensive perimeter which fought off the VC for the next 4 hours before they could rejoin 2/7 Marines in Ky Phu.
 The Marines had lost 11 dead in the battle, while the VC had lost 104 dead.
 1Lt Barnum would later be awarded the Medal of Honor.